Save vs. Doom/Curse/Harm/Bane

 I also use the luck roll during session prep to come up with background details, and occasionally base other random-roll tables on the same basic format.
 For example, I had my players roll on this "Do I escape the trap?" table when they wandered into a dungeon room with a falling cage trap.

-2. No. They're stuck inside the cage.
+2 No. You're stuck inside the cage.

-6. Yes, and... the trap isn't even triggered if everyone in the room rolls result.
+6 Yes, and the trap isn't even triggered if everyone in the room rolls result.

 I should point out that this idea was very much influenced by FU: the Freeform Universal RPG.
 That game arranges its results slightly differently on the die, but it's pretty much the source of that Yes/No/And/But language for me, far as I remember.
 I've never actually used FU itself, though!
 Which is a shame, because it looks brilliantly simple.